BramVanroy/mai-simplification-nl-2023/README.md

 pretraining stage of the models.
 The optimization objective is to maximize sari+rougeLsum evaluation scores.
 (You can also optimize for a minimal loss with `--hparam_optimize_for_loss`.)

-For each model I ran 16 trials, with the following spectrum (the defaults when running the `train.py` script):
+For each model I ran 16 trials, with the following spectrum (the defaults when running the `train.py` script), unless differently specified in the command-line arguments:

 ```python
 {